 About Allegiant Fire Protection

 Allegiant Fire Protection LLC, delivers exceptional fire protection services to businesses throughout the greater Chicago area.
 Services include the design, installation, and service of fire alarm systems, as well as offsite alarm monitoring.
-The firm’s NICET-certified technicians also inspect and test all life safety systems.
+The firm’s NICET-certified technicians also inspect and test all fire protection systems.
 Allegiant Fire Protection is a privately held firm located in Aurora, IL.